MagedGDEV/UNREAL_DEV/README.md

 # Introduction to Unreal Engine

 Unreal Engine is an engine used for several purposes, but mainly we will use it for game development.
-It is a very powerful engine that allows us to create games for several platforms, such as Windows, Linux, Mac, Android, iOS, Xbox, PlayStation, Nintendo Switch, and more.
+It is a very powerful engine that allows us to create games for several platforms, such as Windows, Linux, Mac, and more.

 In this section, we will focus on learning the basics of Unreal Engine, such as the interface, how to create a project, and how to use the basic tools.